 Scheduling Jobs

-As previously mentioned, when you first ssh into klone you land on one of the two login nodes (e.g., klone-login01).
+When you first ssh into klone you land on one of the two login nodes (e.g., klone-login01).
 Login nodes are shared amongst all users to transfer data, navigate the file system, and request resource slices to perform heavy duty computing.
-You should never use login nodes for heavy compute and automated mechanisms exist to monitor and enforce violations.
+You should never use login nodes for heavy computing and automated mechanisms exist to monitor and enforce violations.
 The tool used to notify users of violations is "arbiter2" and you will receive an email for each offending process (Gardner, Migacz, and Haymore 2019).

 Relevant Vocabulary

-Account: In the context of using SLURM, "account" refers to the groups you belong to, not your UWnetID. hyakalloc will display accounts you can submit jobs with (i.e., under the SLURM sbatch directive --account).
+Account: In the context of using Slurm, "account" refers to the group/s you belong to, not your UWnetID.
+The hyakalloc command will display accounts you can submit jobs with (i.e., under the Slurm sbatch directive --account).

 Idle Resource: A cluster resource is "idle" when it currently has no running jobs.
 Requested idle resources are not guaranteed.